Google I/O 2023 is next week.here's what i was expecting - ExBulletin

 Google I/O 2023 is next week.here’s what i was expecting

-Google’s annual developer conference returns to the Mountain Views Shoreline Amphitheater next week.
+Google I/O, Google’s annual developer conference, returns to the Mountain Views Shoreline Amphitheater next week.
 After 4 years, we will be back to go with it.
 The kickoff keynote is always jam-packed with information and showcases all the different software projects the company has been working on over the past year.

 The event, which kicks off on May 10th at 10am PT, will be a great showcase for everything we have in the works for Android 14.
 The company has definitely missed a step when it comes to the current generative AI land rush.
 After all these years, could we have predicted that Bing would finally have its moment?

-Note: Update: Google has gone ahead and announced the Pixel Fold on Twitter.
-The company has taken a good look at its upcoming foldable smartphone from just about every angle, which means all three of his expected hardware has been officially unveiled, including the Pixel 7a and Pixel tablet.
-To do.